chachaleo/zkml-book/src/ch05-00-SpaZK.md

 ### Circuit representation

-To leverage the GKR protocol, we formalize the neural network model as a circuit.
+To leverage the GKR protocol, the neural network model is modelled as a circuit.
 The circuit can be represented as follow :

 * The output layer of the neural network is labeled as layer 0, while the input layer is labeled as layer d.